julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_P03_Stochastic_systems.md

 ---

-Another way to check regularity:
+# Another way to check regularity
 <div class="theorem">

 A matrix $M$ is primitive if the associated connection graph is strongly connected, i.e., that there is a path between any pair $(i,j)$ of states, and that there is at least one positive entry on the diagonal of $M$